practicalli/spacemacs/docs/improving-code/live-linting.md

 Keeping the flycheck buffer open will update as you move to linting errors in the source code buffer.

-> #### Hint::Not all error menu commands work
-> Some commands in the error menu [do not currently work with linting in Clojure](https://github.com/syl20bnr/spacemacs/issues/12919).

 ## Configure Spacemacs Clojure layer with clj-kondo